Flintshire People's Voice

 Flintshire People's Voice is a local political party in Flintshire, Wales formed in 2024.
 It currently has 6 elected councillors on Flintshire County Council.

-The party was formed when 5 sitting Labour councillors crossed the floor and defected from the ruling Labour administration after accusing a cabinet member of 'misleading backbenchers'.
+The party was formed in April 2024 when 5 sitting Labour councillors crossed the floor and defected from the ruling Labour administration after accusing a cabinet member of 'misleading backbenchers'.
 They further cited policy disagreements and a culture within the ruling group of ignoring the concerns of backbench councillors.

 The party's logo includes a chough, the heraldic symbol of the county of Flintshire, which features on the county's coat of arms and flag.
-The party's registration was approved by the Electoral Commission on the 3rd February 2025.
+The party's registration was approved by the Electoral Commission on 3 February 2025.